AMRC-FactoryPlus/amrc-connectivity-stack/acs-rendezvous/docs/notify-v1.md

 This is always published as False.
 A CMD to set it to True will reset the expiry date without any other side-effect.

+All metrics published by a listener should have `is_transient` set to True.
+A record of the notifications is not useful without a corresponding record of the data behind them.